marcusoftnet/marcusoftnet.github.io/_posts/2016-04-18-flow-manager.md

 All roles helps to achieve this goal.
 Mine too - I help the work to flow faster by enabling, coach and help the teams and product owners to move work faster from idea to production.

 # Manager?
 Really - you want to be a manager?
 Manager is a word that I don't really like.
-Or like this; I don't like the notition of me *managing* people.
+Or like this; I don't like the notion of me *managing* people.
 That's for batteries or sheep.
 You manage things - you lead people.
 Or even better; work in a [fellowship with people](https://flowchainsensei.wordpress.com/2012/07/30/leadership-or-fellowship/)

 But that's not what *flow manager* would be about.
 It would actually manage the *flow*.
-Helping the flow to become better.
+Improving flow.

 Good measurement and KPI's to follow a flow manager up on would be lead time and throughput.
 In combination.